English Civil War: The Long Parliament

 On 21 April, the Commons passed the Bill (204 in favour, 59 opposed, and 250 abstained), and the Lords acquiesced.
 Charles, still incensed over the Commons' handling of Buckingham, refused his assent.
 Strafford himself, hoping to head off the war he saw looming, wrote to the king and asked him to reconsider.
 Charles, fearing for the safety of his family, signed on 10 May.
 Strafford was beheaded two days later.
 In the meantime, both Parliament and the King agreed to an independent investigation into the king's involvement in Strafford's plot.

-The Long Parliament then passed the Triennial Act, also known as the Dissolution Act in May 1641, to which the Royal Assent was readily granted.
+The Long Parliament then passed the Triennial Act 1640, also known as the Dissolution Act, in May 1641, to which royal assent was readily granted.
 The Triennial Act required Parliament to be summoned at least once in three years.
-When the King failed to issue a proper summons, the members could assemble on their own.
+When the king failed to issue a proper summons, the members could assemble on their own.
 This act also forbade ship money without Parliament's consent, fines in distraint of knighthood, and forced loans.
-Monopolies were cut back sharply, the Courts of the Star Chamber and High Commission abolished by the Habeas Corpus Act 1640, and the Triennial Act respectively.
+Monopolies were cut back sharply, the courts of the Star Chamber and High Commission abolished by the Habeas Corpus Act 1640, and the Triennial Act respectively.

-All remaining forms of taxation were legalised and regulated by the Tonnage and Poundage Act.
+All remaining forms of taxation were legalised and regulated by the Tonnage and Poundage Act 1640.
 On 3 May, Parliament decreed The Protestation, attacking the 'wicked counsels' of Charles's government, whereby those who signed the petition undertook to defend 'the true reformed religion', Parliament, and the king's person, honour and estate.
 Throughout May, the House of Commons launched several bills attacking bishops and Episcopalianism in general, each time defeated in the Lords.

 Charles and his Parliament hoped that the execution of Strafford and the Protestation would end the drift towards war, but in fact, they encouraged it.
 Charles and his supporters continued to resent Parliament's demands, and Parliamentarians continued to suspect Charles of wanting to impose episcopalianism and unfettered royal rule by military force.
 Within months, the Irish Catholics, fearing a resurgence of Protestant power, struck first, and all Ireland soon descended into chaos.
 Rumours circulated that the King supported the Irish, and Puritan members of the Commons soon started murmuring that this exemplified the fate that Charles had in store for them all.

 On 4 January 1642, Charles, followed by 400 soldiers, entered the House of Commons and attempted to arrest five members on a charge of treason.
 The members had learned that he was coming and escaped.
-Charles not only failed to arrest them, but turned more people against him.
+Charles not only failed to arrest them but turned more people against him.